MaximeCaty/AL-Optimal-Binary-Encoding/README.md

 | Boolean              | 4            | 1                       | None, AL is just dumb and add 3 useless byte after the boolean          |

-Why not other data type ?
+Why not other data type ? \

-GUID can not benefit from variable length due to the high entropy of it value.
+\
+GUID : Due to the high entropy along the 16 bytes we can not save length using Zigzag here.
+We could split it into 4 integers but it would still have poor efficience. \
-Text/Code : ASCII cna not be reduced bellow 1 byte, and Outstream.Write(Text) already use UTF-8 variable length encoding (1 byte for ascii char, 2-3 bytes for non ascii char such as emoji).
+Text/Code : ASCII can not be reduced bellow 1 byte, and Outstream.Write(Text) already use UTF-8 variable length encoding (1 byte for ascii char, 2-3 bytes for non ascii char such as emoji). \
-Other : less present in the application (such as DateFormula and RecordID) were not studied.
+Other : less present in the application (such as DateFormula and RecordID) were not studied. \

 ## Usage